 As we’ve mentioned before, proper COPD diet and exercise can have a profound effect on the quality of life and spirit for someone with lung disease.
 It can boost energy levels, create a healthier body, and through it, allow better breathing.
-However, addressing one’s diet can be challenging for someone without lung disease, let alone for someone with lung disease.
+However, addressing one’s diet can be challenging for someone without lung disease.
 Limited mobility can make it difficult to simply go to the store, let alone cook and plan a meal.
 Though dieting with lung disease can be difficult, we’re here to help.

 With your health in mind, the Lung Institute is here to give you a comprehensive diet plan to keep you healthy and breathing better.
 Here’s our COPD Diet: 5 Tips to Keep You On Track.